PDAL/PDAL/doc/development/overview.rst

 Like a filter, a writer may receive multiple point views during processing of a pipeline.
 This will result in the write() function being called once for each of the input point views.
-Some current writers do not produce correct output when provided with multiple point views.
-Users should use a merge filter immediately prior to such writers to avoid errors.
+Writers may produce a separate output file for each input point view or may produce a single output file.
+The documentation should clearly state this behavior.
+Placing a merge filter in front of a writer in the pipeline will make sure that a single point view is passed to the writer.

 As new writers are created, developers should try to make sure that they behave reasonably if passed multiple point views -- they correctly handle write() being called multiple times after a single